cassioscabral/rateissuesfront/README.md

 This app that you see on the screenshot from the old interface focus on giving the user issues and nothing more than that.
 Maybe this would work but the user would only have two reasons to go back to the app, rate issues or search for issues, it feels like too much work to find anything interesting

-The main reason for the change was to give the user something more interesting to come back to the app
+The main reason for the change was to give the user the power to find a nice project that fits his expertise and from that choose issues more related with his areas of interest.

-With that in mind, the app is going trough a whole change and focusing in delivery more interesting content, give the user less issues but more accurate to your likes without searching every time for a new issue